zzyou/visual-housing-price/README.md

 Visualization of House Price Index (HPI) in the U.S., using D3 charts.

-- Charts of price change in state level, city level.
+- Charts of house price change in state level and city level.
-- Charts of one location's price change across time (1975 - 2017).
+- Charts of one location's house price change across time (1975 - 2017).